Mercer Large-Scale Kernel Machines from Ridge Function Perspective: Experimental results

 Iris is a labeled dataset of $n = 150$ flowers of $k=3$ species, namely \textit{setosa}, \textit{virginica} and \textit{versicolor} (50 each).
-For each observation we have 4 measurements of length and width, so original feature space is $\mathcal{X} = \mathbb{R}^4$ and $\mathcal{Y} = \lbrace 1, 2, 3 \rbrace$.
+For each observation we have 4 measurements of length and width, so original feature space is $X=\R^4$ and $Y= \lbrace 1, 2, 3 \rbrace$.
+The sample space is $\mathcal{X} =X^n$ and $\mathcal{Y} = Y^n$.
 As a preprocessing step we shifted and scaled each feature to have zero mean and unit variance across whole sample.

 In order to classify single observation into one of three available labels we use one-vs-all strategy, i.e. for each $k=1,2,3$ we create new labels $y_i^* = \mathbf{1}_{\lbrace y_i = k \rbrace}$ and then fit binary classifier $f_k$.
 Then $i$-th observation is classified by evaluating predictions from all $k$ classifiers and assigning the label corresponding to the classifier with the highest $f_k(x_i)$ value.